Product HUB

 Different cuts of beef steak offer varying textures and flavors.

-Store fresh beef steak in the refrigerator and use within three to five days.
-For longer storage, freeze it in an airtight container or freezer bag for up to six months.
-Cooked beef steak can be refrigerated for up to four days.
+Refrigerate fresh beef steak for 3-5 days.
+For extended storage, freeze it in an airtight container or freezer bag for 6-12 months.
+Cooked beef steak can be kept in the refrigerator for up to four days.

 Health benefits